Linda Berlin, Director

 Kimberly joined the Center for Sustainable Agriculture in February 2012 to provide technical assistance and support for grass-based farms: for those already immersed in the practices, those planning to transition, and everything in between.
 Kimberly spent several years working on all kinds of farms around the world, finally returning to Vermont where she has been raising sheep, chickens, horses and the occasional cow, on her own grass-based farm since 1987, and providing agricultural education and outreach for NOFA to communities and schools.
 With a background and MS in Environmental Biology from Antioch New England, Kimberly thoroughly enjoys the problem solving of bringing farms to a more balanced relationship with the natural systems around them.
 Years of observations and working with grass-based systems have led her to believe that if the environment is healthy, the animals and plants are healthy and the economics of the farm will also be healthy.

 Cheryl Herrick, Office & Communications Manager

-Cheryl came aboard in fall 2011, and manages the office as well as maintaining the Center's website and sustainable agriculture events calendar, and editing the Pasture Calendar and Cultivating Connections quarterly newsletter.
-She earned her BA in Cultural Studies at Burlington College in 1995, and continues to pursue coursework that helps her find new and exciting ways to tell the story of the Center's great work.
+Cheryl has been with the Center since the fall of 2011, and manages the office as well as having the privilege of telling the story of the Center staff's good work by editing the Center's website, newsletter, Annual Report and multiple event calendars.
+She earned her BA in Cultural Studies at Burlington College in 1995, and has her eye on grad school.
 She brings with her diverse experiences in non-profit fund raising and communications, freelance writing, marketing and social media, and a long love affair with Vermont food.
 She lives, cooks and writes in Burlington with her two sons.

 Suzy Hodgson, Local Food Organizer